adamdbradley/partytown/README.md

 ### `/~partytown/partytown.js`

 - The initial script to be loaded on the main thread
+- Minified and property renamed
+- Console logs removed
-- This script is minified and loads the other minified library scripts
+- Loads the other minified library scripts
-- Contents of this file could be used to inline into the HTML instead, in order to reduce an extra HTTP request
+- Contents of this file could be used to inline this script into the HTML instead, in order to reduce an extra HTTP request

 ### `/~partytown/partytown.debug.js`

-- Same as `/~partytown/partytown.js`, but not minified
+- Same purpose as `/~partytown/partytown.js`
+- Not minified
+- Includes console logs
 - Loads other debug library scripts
 - Not meant for production, but useful to inspect what scripts are up to